TRIPATHISOMYA/Basic_concept_tensorflow/README.md

 # There are three main types of tensor
 1-tf.variable= It can be changed.It may contain the weights of neural network.The entity ch=an be changed during calculation.
 2-tf.constant= the entity are immutable.for example fix values in your model.
-3-tf.placeholder= The entity ill not changed at each evaluation phase.
+3-tf.placeholder= The entity will not changed at each evaluation phase.
 Usually input of datasets or learning rates are used.